tork-a/openrtm_tutorial/README.rst

 Project Introduction
 ====================
-Compilation of existing tutorial contents, with a few new tutorials being added.
-Contents are originally intended to be distributed packaged in USB drive.
+A set of OpenRTM tutorials for Windows users.
+Contents here are particularly intended to be packaged in a USB thumbdrive (so that users can run the tutorials from the thumbdrive on their machines with minimal installation beforehand).

 System Environment Requirement
 ==============================